Tupac Shakur: Sexual assault case, prison sentence, appeal and release

 In November 1993, Shakur and two other men were charged in New York with sodomizing a woman in Shakur's hotel room.
 The woman, Ayanna Jackson, alleged that after she performed oral sex on Shakur at the public dance floor of a Manhattan nightclub, she went to his hotel room on a later day, when Shakur, record executive Jacques "Haitian Jack" Agnant, Shakur's road manager Charles Fuller and an unidentified fourth man apprehended and forced her to perform non-consensual oral sex on each of them.
 Shakur was also charged with illegal possession of a firearm as two guns were found in the hotel room.
 Interviewed on The Arsenio Hall Show, Shakur said he was hurt that "a woman would accuse me of taking something from her", as he had been raised in a female household and surrounded by women his whole life.

 On December 1, 1994, Shakur was acquitted of three counts of sodomy and the associated gun charges, but convicted of two counts of first-degree sexual abuse for "forcibly touching the woman's buttocks" in his hotel room.
 Jurors have said the lack of evidence stymied a sodomy conviction.
 Shakur's lawyer characterized the sentence as "out of line" with the groping conviction and the setting of bail at $3 million as "inhumane".
 Shakur's accuser later filed a civil suit against Shakur seeking $10 million for punitive damages which was subsequently settled.

 After Shakur had been convicted of sexual abuse, Jacques Agnant's case was separated and closed via misdemeanor plea without incarceration.
 A. J. Benza reported in New York Daily News Shakur's new disdain for Agnant who Shakur theorized had set him up with the case.
-Shakur reportedly believed his accuser was connected to and had sexual relations with Agnant and James "Henchman" Rosemond, who he considered to be behind the 1994 Quad Studios shooting.
+Shakur reportedly believed his accuser was connected to and had sexual relations with Agnant and James "Henchman" Rosemond, whom he considered to be behind the 1994 Quad Studios shooting.